-The Child and Family Health Lab at Boston University has an active program of research focusing on disability and chronic health conditions.
-Our research considers the social and developmental context of illness and disability.
+The Child and Family Health Lab conducts research that considers the important role of social ecological (e.g., family, culture, healthcare system) and developmental factors when an individual has a chronic medical illness or disability.
 This includes examining the effects of an illness or disability on other members of the family (e.g., parents / caregivers and siblings) and understanding how the family and cultural context influences the management or clinical presentation of the illness or disability across the lifespan.
-Several of our current research projects are summarized below.
+Below, please find descriptions of several of our current research projects.

-Early autism diagnosis and treatment initiation are linked to better functional outcomes over the lifespan.
-However, Latino children are diagnosed with autism later than non-Latino white children and often receive fewer or lower-quality treatments.
-The reasons for these observed disparities are not well understood.
-Thus, this line of research aims to better understand the cultural context around having a young child with autism.
-Findings from this research are expected to inform sources of autism disparities and will help us to develop culturally-sensitive approaches to interventions for Latino children with autism and their families.
+Cultural factors are related to families’ experiences related to autism diagnosis, treatment involvement, and day-to-day functioning.
+For example, racial/ethnic minority children are diagnosed with autism later than non-Latino white children and often receive fewer or lower-quality treatments, but the reasons for these observed disparities are not fully understood.
+There is also data to suggest to cultural factors may influence how other family members (e.g., siblings and parents) respond to the unique needs of having a child/sibling with autism.
+Thus, this line of research aims to better understand the cultural and family context around having a young child with autism.
+Findings are expected to inform culturally-sensitive approaches to working with socio-culturally diverse children on the autism spectrum and their families.

 Currently Recruiting (English- or Spanish-Speaking)